- Beauty content marketing increases brand awareness, differentiates the brand, builds audience relationships, and drives more revenue.

 1. Create SEO-friendly content

-Plus, creating search engine friendly content is an effective way to get in front of the right audience when they’re most receptive to your messaging.
+Search-friendly content gets you in front of the right audience when they’re most receptive to your messaging.

 2. Publish long-form content